Adios-official/SMSV2_TF_GCP/README.md

 ## Folder Naming Structure

-The naming structure is designed to clearly represent the configuration setup for each environment, such as the number of nodes, network configuration, and specific Terraform modules being used.
+The folder naming structure is designed to clearly represent the configuration setup for each environment, such as the number of nodes, network configuration, and specific setup details.
 The format follows:

-<node-count> NODE - <nic-count> NIC - SMSV2 - GCP - CE - <configuration-details>
+<node-count>N-<nic-count>NIC-<configuration-details>

 Where:
-- `<node-count>`: The number of nodes (either 1 or 3 nodes) involved in the setup.
+- `<node-count>`: The number of nodes (either 1N or 3N) involved in the setup.
-- `<nic-count>`: The number of NICs (Network Interface Cards), which could be 1 or 2.
+- `<nic-count>`: The number of NICs (Network Interface Cards), which could be 1NIC or 2NIC.
-- `SMSV2`: Denotes the SMSV2 configuration being used.
-- `GCP`: Indicates that the setup is on Google Cloud Platform (GCP).
-- `CE`: Represents the Cloud Engine or the underlying environment.
-- `<configuration-details>`: Additional configuration details specifying network setups such as NAT, public IP, or proxy.
+- `<configuration-details>`: Additional configuration details specifying network setups such as NAT, dynamic/static public IP, and proxy.
+Examples include:
+  - `NAT`: Network Address Translation enabled.
+  - `DYN`: Dynamic public IP setup.
+  - `STATIC`: Static public IP setup.
+  - `NAT-PROXY`: Network Address Translation with Proxy configuration.

+### Examples:

+- **3N-1NIC-NAT**: A 3-node setup with 1 NIC and NAT enabled.
+- **1N-2NIC-DYN**: A single-node setup with 2 NICs and a dynamic public IP (without NAT).
+- **3N-2NIC-NAT-PROXY**: A 3-node setup with 2 NICs, NAT, and a proxy configuration.
+- **1N-1NIC-STATIC**: A single-node setup with 1 NIC and a static public IP (without NAT).

+This naming convention helps users easily identify the configuration details based on the folder name.

 ### Example Breakdown: